openfin/Hyperblotter/README.md

 Currently OpenFin applications only run in a Windows environment.
 They may be run on a Mac by using a Windows Virtual Machine (VM).
 Oracle's [Virtual Box](https://www.virtualbox.org/) is a free, open-source VM which may be used.

 ## Demo Installer
-On a Windows machine, you can install hyperblotter via this installer:
+On a Windows machine, you can install Hyperblotter via this installer:

 [Hyperblotter](https://dl.openfin.co/services/download?fileName=Hyperblotter&config=http://cdn.openfin.co/demos/hyperblotter/app.json)